Scholars in Rural Health

 - Premedical science GPA greater than or equal to 3.50

-- A satisfactory score on the MCAT examination
+- A satisfactory score on the Medical College Admission Test (MCAT)

-- Satisfactory completion of shadowing hours and written assignments and participation in the orientation and annual meetings
+- Satisfactory completion of shadowing hours and written assignments as well as participation in the orientation and annual meetings

 - Uphold the high ethical and behavioral standards required of medical students and physicians